 API Security Checklist

-Securing API can be difficult and confusing since it has so many steps.
-And to help you with just that, here’s a API security Checklist that you may follow.
+Securing an API can be difficult and confusing since there are so many steps.
+And to help you with just that, here’s an API Security Checklist that you may follow.

 • Authentication and Authorization